 Along with better nutrition, flavorful, healthy and satisfying food begins with fresh ingredients.
 It is better if the kitchen cooks from scratch and follows recipes designed to use fresh ingredients.
 When they do, residents eat great tasting meals that are nutritious.
 Sure it is easier to resort to packaged food that is nearly ready to serve, but you will be missing out on the many benefits of using fresh ingredients, such as, improved flavor, greater nutritional value, reduction in the need for additional supplements, and overall improved health and wellness.

+Have you ever heard an older person complain about how food tastes?
+Do you know why?
 It’s partly in the taste buds.
 These change over time and affect the flavor of foods.
 For older adults, the same foods don’t taste the way it did years ago.
 As the body ages, so do the taste buds.
 Adults have over 6,000 taste buds, while elderly people have only 2,000 to 3,000.

 This doesn’t mean that the flavor of food diminishes forever, and that they’ll never enjoy food again.
 On the contrary, it means that food needs more seasoning than it was previously getting.
 Put down the salt shaker, because there are many other things that can increase the savory nature of food.
 Lessen salt intake by using other ingredients such as cayenne pepper, rosemary, garlic, and more.
 The stronger a seasoning, the more likely seniors will be able to sense it and enjoy their food again.